Bo Pelini: 2013 season

+2014 spring game

 Pelini embraced his alter ego Twitter account, Faux Pelini, during the Tunnel Walk for the 2014 Spring Game.
 Faux created a fake Christmas Card which prominently featured Pelini holding a cat.
 The real Pelini brought a cat with him to the Tunnel Walk and, with the crowd roaring, held the cat aloft like Simba.

 Bo Pelini along the sideline (Nebraska vs. Rutgers, 2014).

 Bo Pelini talking to an official (Nebraska vs. Rutgers, 2014).

 Bo Pelini with arms crossed (Nebraska vs. Rutgers, 2014).

 Bo Pelini with players during a timeout (Nebraska vs. Rutgers, 2014).